DragonMinded/netboot/README.md

 # Tools for working with a net dimm

 This repository started when I looked at triforcetools.py and realized that it was ancient (Python2) and contained a lot of dead code.
 So, as one of the first projects I did when setting up my NNC to netboot was to port triforcetools.py to Python3, clean up dead code and add type hints.
 I also added percentage display for transfer and `--help` to the command-line.
-This has been tested on a Naomi with a net dimm, but has not been verified on Triforce/Chihiro.
-There is no reason why it should not work, however.
+The current code is capable of sending data to a net dimm with on-the-fly patches, managing a net dimm to ensure that it always gets a particular game every boot, reading information from the net dimm cartridge, editing EEPROM dumps and attaching both SRAM and EEPROM dumps to Naomi ROMs when sending images to net boot.
+This has all been tested on a Naomi with a net dimm, but has not been verified on Triforce/Chihiro.
+There is no reason why the non-EEPROM code should not work on both Triforce and Chihiro, however, as much of the information was verified by reverse-engineering both the net dimm 3.17 firmware and the SEGA transfergame.exe utility.

 ## Setup Requirements

 This requires at least Python 3.6, and a few packages installed.
 To install the required packages, run the following.
 You may need to preface with sudo if you are installing into system Python.
+However, I recommend setting up a virtualenv instead of polluting your system environment.

 ```
 python3 -m pip install -r requirements.txt